MKJ07/Dance-WebPage/README.md

     ```bash
     npm install

 ## Usage
 1. Start the local server:

-bash
-Copy code
+    ```bash
     npm start
-Open your web browser and visit http://localhost:3000 to view the Dance-WebPage.
+2. Open your web browser and visit http://localhost:3000 to view the Dance-WebPage.

+## Features
+ - Responsive Design: The website is designed to work seamlessly on various devices and screen sizes.

+ - Home Page: Welcome section with information about the dance academy.

+ - Classes Section: Details about different dance classes offered, including schedules and instructors.

+ - Gallery: A collection of images showcasing dance performances and activities.

+ - Contact Page: Contact form and information for users to get in touch with the academy.

+ - Navigation: Easy navigation through the website with a menu bar.

+## Dependencies
+ - Express.js: Fast, unopinionated, minimalist web framework for Node.js.
+ - Pug: High-performance template engine.
+ - Node.js: JavaScript runtime.

+## Contributing
+   - Contributions are welcome!
+Please follow the Contribution Guidelines for details.

+Happy Coding !!🚀